vertica/VerticaPyLab/CONTRIBUTING.md

 # Feature Requests

-Feel free to share your ideas for how to improve *VerticaLab*.
+Feel free to share your ideas for how to improve *VerticaPyLab*.
 We’re always open to suggestions.
 You can open an [issue](https://github.com/vertica/VerticaPyLab/issues) with details describing what feature(s) you'd like to be added or changed.
-For example: a new extension that could improve *VerticaLab* experience, a better way to organise extensions, etc...
+For example: a new extension that could improve *VerticaPyLab* experience, a better way to organise extensions, etc...

 If you would like to implement the feature yourself, open an issue to ask before working on it.
 Once approved, please refer to the [Code Contributions](#code-contributions) section.